Bull shark: Etymology

 The name "bull shark" comes from the shark's stocky shape, broad, flat snout, and aggressive, unpredictable behavior.
 In India, the bull shark may be confused with the Sundarbans or Ganges shark.
 In Africa, it is also commonly called the Zambezi River shark, or just "zambi".

 Its wide range and diverse habitats result in many other local names, including Ganges River shark, Fitzroy Creek whaler, van Rooyen's shark, Lake Nicaragua shark, river shark, freshwater whaler, estuary whaler, Swan River whaler, cub shark, and shovelnose shark.

 Evolution

 Some of the bull shark's closest living relatives do not have the capabilities of osmoregulation.
 Its genus, Carcharhinus, also includes the sandbar shark, which is not capable of osmoregulation.

-The bull shark shares numerous similarities with river sharks of the genus Glyphis, and other species in the genus Carcharhinus, but its phylogeny has not been cleared yet.
+The bull shark shares numerous similarities with river sharks of the genus Glyphis, such as its ability to inhabit freshwater.
+However, the two genera have distinct taxonomic placements within the Carcharhinidae, with the bull shark being nested within the genus Carcharhinus, while the river sharks are sister to the genus Lamiopsis.
+This suggests that their similar physiologies convergently evolved.

+The earliest fossil teeth of the bull shark are known from the Early Miocene of Egypt and Peru.
+They start to become much more widespread in geologic formations worldwide from the Middle Miocene onwards.